masala-DosAi/PDSA/README.md

- well this is just my storehouse there is an issue with first grpa....I have the solution but my actual solution is actually passing only four private tests....I don't understand what I am doing wrong here
+ well this is just my storehouse.

+Also there is an issue with first grpa....I have the solution but my actual solution is actually passing only four private tests....I don't understand what I am doing wrong here